 The following information is derived from published data on vehicle registration and road transport fuel consumption across the UK.

-- The number of registered Ultra-low Emission Vehicles (ULEVs) in the county is low at around 3,100, representing just 1% of all registrations in County Durham.
-Across England this proportion is 2.6% of all registrations and has nearly doubled between 2019 and 2022.
+- The number of registered Ultra-low Emission Vehicles (ULEVs) in the county is low at around 4,600, representing just 1.5% of all registrations in County Durham.
+Across England this proportion is 3.6% of all registrations and the proportion has doubled between 2019 and 2023.

-Road Transport Fuel Consumption (2020): Department for Business, Energy & Industrial Strategy (DBEIS)
+Road Transport Fuel Consumption (2020): Department for Business, Energy & Industrial Strategy (DBEIS – 2021)

 - 29.7% of fuel consumption in County Durham is by petrol cars with diesel cars accounting for 26.2% of all fuel consumption in 2021.
 Across the North East these figures are 34.1% and 27.7% respectively, (England: 31.7% and 26.1% respectively),